ElhabashyLab/ISDB/README.md

            Click Select All in each of the following filters: Species, Genotype, Host, Country, and Reference Click the "Get Data" button to download the full dataset

+      - EID2
+        Click this link to download the resource directly: (https://figshare.com/ndownloader/files/2196534)

       - Bat Eco-Interactions (https://www.batbase.org/explore)
       - BV-BRC (https://www.bv-brc.org)
       - DIP (https://dip.doe-mbi.ucla.edu/dip/)